 Some users may use Ubuntu 16.04 with default Python 3.5 there.
 It is not very handy to deal with a lot of changed PyCharm files in repository every time.

-Updated by Evgeny Novikov almost 3 years ago
+Updated by Evgeny Novikov over 4 years ago

 - Status changed from New to Closed